good-loop/doc/pages/policy/complaints-procedure.md

 has been taken seriously and has been thoroughly investigated. • After the meeting, or if the complainant does not want a meeting, a written account of the investigation should be sent to the complainant.
 This should include details of how to approach Which?
-Trusted Trader if the complainant is not satisfied with the outcome. • The outcomes of the investigation and the meeting should be recorded on appropriate documentation and any shortcomings in Thomas Roofing’s procedures should be identified and acted upon.
+Trusted Trader if the complainant is not satisfied with the outcome. • The outcomes of the investigation and the meeting should be recorded on appropriate documentation and any shortcomings in Thomas Roofing's procedures should be identified and acted upon.
  • This complaints procedure should be audited by the management annually.